HackTricks-wiki/hacktricks/reversing/reversing-tools-basic-methods/README.md

 ## Golang

-I you have to reverse a Golang binary I would suggest you to use the IDA plugin [https://github.com/sibears/IDAGolangHelper](https://github.com/sibears/IDAGolangHelper)
+If you have to reverse a Golang binary I would suggest you to use the IDA plugin [https://github.com/sibears/IDAGolangHelper](https://github.com/sibears/IDAGolangHelper)

 Just press **ATL+f7** (import python plugin in IDA) and select the python plugin.